Mint Julep

 Ingredient notes

 • Sugar: 2 teaspoons simple syrup can be substituted for the 1 teaspoon sugar + 1 teaspoon water.
-Learn how easy it is to make your own simple syrup.
+To make your own simple syrup, 2 cups sugar and 2 cups water together over medium-low heat in a small saucepan (do not boil).
+Stir until the sugar dissolves.

-• Bourbon: There are lots of opinions on which bourbon is best, but Woodford Reserve seems to be a crowd favorite (and it’s the official bourbon of the Kentucky Derby).
+• Bourbon: There are lots of opinions on the best bourbon for a Mint Julep, but Woodford Reserve seems to be a crowd favorite (and it’s the official bourbon of the Kentucky Derby).
+Look for a bourbon that is at least 90 proof if possible.

 Step-by-step instructions

-1. In a julep cup or tall glass, combine sugar and water and stir to dissolve.
-Add mint leaves and muddle in the bottom of the glass.
+1. In a silver julep cup or tall glass, combine sugar and water and stir until the sugar dissolves.
+Add fresh mint leaves and muddle in the bottom of the glass (do not strain).

 Someone muddling mint in a silver cup.

 1. Fill half the glass with ice.
-Add bourbon and stir to combine.
+Pour in 2 oz bourbon and stir to combine.
 Top with more ice and stir until the glass is frosty.

 Someone mixing a mint julep in a silver cup.